 - Spina bifida, altered immunocompetence other than SCID, bladder exstrophy (birth defect with bladder developed outside), and chronic gastrointestinal diseases are precautions to administer rotavirus vaccine.

-- Guillain-Barré syndrome (GBS) happens six weeks or less after a previous tetanus immunization or other tetanus toxoid-containing vaccines.
+- Guillain-Barré syndrome (GBS) happening six weeks or less after a previous tetanus immunization or other tetanus toxoid-containing vaccines.

 Temporary precautions to four-month vaccines and other vaccines may include (6):